sudmantlab/loco-pipe/README.md

     [lostruct](https://github.com/petrelharp/local_pca) package in R
     using loco-pipe, you **must** install lostruct (in addition to PCAngsd, see above) manually as it is not yet available on conda.
-    Please install it to a conda environment named `lostruct` using the script below.
+    Please install it to a conda environment named `lostruct_lcpipe` using the script below.

     ``` bash
-    # create a conda environment named lostruct and install R and some key R packages
+    # create a conda environment named lostruct_lcpipe and install R and some key R packages
-    mamba create -n lostruct -c conda-forge r-essentials=4.2 r-tidyverse=2.0.0 r-devtools=2.4.5 r-cowplot=1.1.1
+    mamba create -n lostruct_lcpipe -c conda-forge r-essentials=4.2 r-tidyverse=2.0.0 r-devtools=2.4.5 r-cowplot=1.1.1
     # activate the lostruct conda environment
-    conda activate lostruct
+    conda activate lostruct_lcpipe
     # launch R
     R
     # install lostruct